BIRD OF THE WEEK: 7/4/2014

-HABITAT: Lakes, reservoirs, rivers, marshes, and coasts
+HABITAT: Lakes, reservoirs, rivers, marshes, and coasts in North America

 The Bald Eagle's Latin name accurately reflects its appearance and habits: hali and aiētos mean "sea eagle," and leuco and cephalos mean "white head."
 Its distinctive white head and tail make it easy to identify, even from a distance.
-Immature Bald Eagles do not develop the characteristic white head and tail until they are between four and five years old.
+Immature Bald Eagles don't develop the characteristic white head and tail until they are between four and five years old.

 The species is a conservation success story.
-By the late 1900s, Bald Eagles had become increasingly rare—victims of trapping, shooting, and poisoning, plus nesting failure caused by DDT and other pesticides.
+In the late 1900s, Bald Eagles had become increasingly rare—victims of trapping, shooting, and poisoning, plus nesting failure caused by DDT and other pesticides.

 By 1978, the species was listed under the Endangered Species Act.
 Populations rebounded after the more toxic pesticides were banned, and the species' recovery was declared a success.
 The Bald Eagle was removed from the Endangered Species list in 2007.

 Bald Eagles have become an increasingly common sight across their range.
 But they continue to face threats from increasing numbers of wind turbines.
 Several wind energy projects are listed in our "10 Worst-sited" report because of their impacts on eagles.

 In addition, lead poisoning and destruction of coastal habitat continue as threats to the birds.
 A strange case in 2016, centering on dead eagles found in the mid-Atlantic region, is thought to have resulted from human-caused poisoning.